autofeedback-exercises/exercises/MTH4332/Block4/init-structure/.lesson/instructions.md

-# Setting an initial structure using Atomistic Simulation Environment
+# Setting the initial configuration using Atomistic Simulation Environment

 In the assignments you have completed thus far you have written all the python code for doing your simulations from scratch.
 Writing code in this way is not particularly common when you do graduate level research.
 The simulations that are typically done